“If You Live Like a Lawyer When You’re a Student…”

 “More transparency is definitely a good thing,” Machen said.
 However, he cautioned that not all schools will bargain with students, and that students must initiate aid negotiations with both courtesy and tact.

 Melissa Hursey, Three Years Later

-Three years out of law school, Hursey left her job at a Chicago law firm to spend time with her newborn child.
+Three years after graduating from law school, Hursey left her job at a Chicago law firm to spend time with her newborn child.
 Yet, while her career path has changed, her school debt burden remains.
-She and her husband pay $1,000 a month in loan repayments and will continue to do so for years to come.
+She and her husband pay $1,000 a month in loan repayments with many more years of repayments ahead of them.